 See here for some ways to launch a command prompt in Windows.
 This allows you to batch-process project and MIDI files.

-/R: render project.flp to an audio file.
-The optional filename parameter (extension is ignored) specifies the output filename.
+/R: - Render project.flp to an audio file.
+The optional filename parameter (extension is ignored, path not) specifies the output filename.
 If no filename is specified, it renders to project.wav.

-/E: specify wich format you want to export to, separated by commas.
+/E: - specify which format you want to export to, separated by commas.
 Example: /Emp3,ogg,wav

-/F: specify a source folder.
+/F: - specify a source folder.
 All .flp files in this folder will be rendered.
-Example: /Fc:\MyProjects
+Example: /Fd:\MyProjects

-/M: render all flp files in the folder to MIDI files.
+/M:.
+Render all flp files in the folder to a MIDI files.

 /BMP: - Turn the Wallpaper to Piano roll feature on.
 No options.

 /PPI: - Specify a PPI value for FL Studio to use.
 0 will use the value from the registry.
 Example: /PPI384